Emmanuel Ogude: Al Tadhamon

 In September 2020, Ogude signed with Kuwait Premier League club Al Tadhamon.
 In the summer of 2021, Ogude tore his anterior cruciate ligament.
 His contract was not extended, making him a free agent in July 2021.

 Return to B.93

 In March 2022, Ogude returned to B.93.
+On 1 February 2024 the club confirmed, that Oguda had left by mutual agreement.

+VPS

+After a short stint with Al-Qasim in Iraq Stars League, on 19 August 2024, Ogude signed with Finnish Veikkausliiga club Vaasan Palloseura (VPS) for the rest of the 2024 season.

+Nykøbing FC

+On 22 March 2025, Ogude joined Danish 2nd Division side Nykøbing FC on a deal until June 2026.